vre2h/oganisyan.com/content/blog/top-apps-for-concentration/index.md

 In this part, I'd like to share applications that helped me to keep focused mode on by taking the "massive attack" of distractions.

-ℹ️ Note, you don' t need to use all mentioned applications together, just pick ones that fit for you.
+ℹ️ Note, you don' t need to use all mentioned applications together, just choose the ones that fit for you.
 However, I highly recommend giving a chance to all of them.
 After some time you'll start to see their positive influence.

 ### Pocket